So, you want to launch cybersecurity awareness training in your workplace.

 Send phishing and spear phishing simulations.

 Avoid spear phishing backfire: Consider what's been going on in your company recently to avoid an insensitive phishing test.
 For example, if there were recent layoffs and you send an email about employee bonuses, people won't be too happy.
-Maybe send a draft of your email to HR or internal comms for review before sending out to your entire organization.
+Send a draft of your email to HR or internal comms for review before sending it out to your entire organization.
 Your goal as an IT admin is to send phishing tests that shape user behaviour - not tick people off.

 Share cybersecurity news and incidents.